0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 	- lost in translation (1:1:10-11)
 	- lost in translation (1:3:23-26)
 - The drug he feels right now is the withdrawal of what he thought was love
+- The drug that can only satisfy his cravings is a final solutions: death
 - The stings can also relate to the withdrawals
+- Mention how the instrumentals after this part just begin to chug along and fall apart as it goes along
+- Mention the bird that I hate [source that fucking bird]

 ## Summary and Connections
 # Comparison